-Well that didn’t take long.
-After teasing about it yesterday at Comiket 87, 5pb.’s parent company Mages has officially announced its remake of Kono Yo no Hate de Koi wo Utau Shoujo YU-NO, a seminal entry in the Japanese adventure game genre from the 1990s designed by the late Hiroyuki Kanno and developed by ELF Corporation.
+After a teaser at Comiket 87 on December 28, 5pb. parent company Mages has officially announced a remake of YU-NO: A Girl Who Chants Love at the Bound of this World, a seminal entry in the Japanese adventure game genre from the 1990s originally designed by the late Hiroyuki Kanno and developed by ELF Corporation.

-Though the remake of the PC-9801 game currently lacks any announced platforms at this time, Mages did state their intention to release the game during 2015.
-Additionally, the website for the game has gone live and though it’s bare for the time being, it does feature short messages from Makoto Asada and Ryo Nagi, both of whom were previously confirmed to be involved in the project in terms of direction and character design, respectively.
-Catch their remarks below.
+Though the remake of the PC-9801 game currently lacks any announced platforms at this time, Mages plans to release the game in 2015 in Japan.
+Additionally, the official website for the game has gone live and though it currently does not offer much of substance, it does feature short messages from Makoto Asada and Ryo Nagi, both of whom were previously confirmed to be involved in the project in terms of direction and character design, respectively.

 Makoto Asada’s Message